-In a second step, Chapter 7 proceeds with distilling the M&E scheme from the pool of evaluation criteria presented in Chapter 6.
-This is done by developing a Result Chain from targets and milestones formulated in the Document of Action (DoA) for the PHUSICOS Living Labs as main orientation, and connecting it to the identified criteria of relevance.
-In this way, a set of indicators is provided along with guidance on M&E frequencies, data collection methods and responsibilities.
-Furthermore, hints on how to tailor the M&E scheme to case-site specific needs are given.
+In a second step, Chapter 7 proceeds with operationalizing the M&E scheme for PUSICOS based on the evaluation criteria presented in Chapter 6.
+This process is guided by a 'Result Chain' derived from targets and milestones formulated in the Document of Action (DoA) for the PHUSICOS Living Labs.
+The set of indicators is provided along with guidance on the frequency of M&E, data collection methods and responsibilities.
+The chapter then describes the first steps that have been taken for the operationalization of the M&E scheme and its application to evaluate the Living Lab processes as well as to capture and leverage stakeholder knowledge.